 D-Dimer for Deep Vein Thrombosis (DVT)

 A DVT is a blood clot located in the deep venous system in the arms or legs.
 They are most commonly located in the legs.
 Symptoms of DVT can include erythema, pain, swelling, and increased warmth of the affected extremity.
 There is also a risk-stratification score for DVT, which is the Wells Criteria for DVT.
-This scoring system considers recent malignancy, recent immobilization (including recent surgery), asymmetric leg swelling, the presence of collateral veins, tenderness along the location of suspected vein, previously diagnosed DVT, and high clinical suspicion for DVT.
+This scoring system considers recent malignancy, recent immobilization (including recent surgery), asymmetric leg swelling, the presence of collateral veins, tenderness along the location of suspected veins, previously diagnosed DVT and high clinical suspicion for DVT.
 With this scoring system, one can either be classified as DVT “likely” or “unlikely” or further divided into low-risk, moderate-risk, or high-risk.
 Either way, a DVT can be ruled out with a negative D-Dimer in the low-risk or “unlikely” groups.
 In the moderate-risk, high-risk, or “likely” groups, a positive D-Dimer necessitates imaging with Ultrasound to evaluate for DVT.
 Again, however, if there is high clinical suspicion for DVT, one can order an ultrasound without obtaining a D-Dimer.

 D-Dimer for Disseminated Intravascular Coagulation (DIC)